-- 11.1 Should a data security breach occur, the Administration Team Leader should be contacted in the first instance immediately.
-The Presbytery Clerk will then be notified.
+- 11.1 Should a data security breach occur, the congregation will notify the Presbytery Clerk immediately.
 If the breach is likely to result in a risk to the rights and freedoms of individuals then the Information Commissioner's Office must be notified within 72 hours. - 9.2 Breaches will be handled by the Presbytery Clerk in accordance with the Presbytery's data security breach management procedure.